github/training-kit/foundations/index.md

 * With a GitHub GUI
 * With `git init` at the command line

-And important decision when creating your repository is in its name.
+An important decision when creating your repository is in its name.
 Giving it a human readable, quick-to-identify, and sensible name makes it most effective and efficient for both yourself, and your colleagues to understand.